 CT - Time Client assures that all records of time done by the Document Registry are aligned with the Time Source.

+Document Sharing Health Information Exchange Requirements

 In MHDS, the Document Registry is part of a Document Sharing Health Information Exchange (HIE).
 See Figure X.1-2.
 The Document Registry relies upon services that would be hosted within the HIE Central Infrastructure with a set of Service endpoints as illustrated in the yellow “HIE Central Infrastructure”.
 The HIE also contains systems, illustrated in green, that submit and consume documents.